Hyena-Bot/Hyena/README.md

 $ cd hyenabot
 ```

-‚ûú How to install discord.py 2.0a
+➜ How to install discord.py 2.0a

 - Firstly, setup a virtual environment